Staterooms With The Best Locations

 If you're room isn't close to stairs or an elevator, you're going to have to cover a lot of the same hallway over and over to reach the swimming pool, the casino or any other part of the ship.

-On most vessels, dining areas are located at the rear of the ship, where there's less motion from the ocean.
+On most vessels, dining areas are located at the rear of the ship, where there is less motion from the ocean.

 Remember, too, the higher a room is on a ship, the more likely it is to rock and roll in high seas.

-Knowing specifically what you want can be a good bargaining tool, perhaps even get you an upgrade.
+Knowing specifically what you want in advance can be a good bargaining tool, perhaps even get you an upgrade.

-When you make a cruise reservation, you're normally given a specific cabin number and 24 hours (sometimes more) to make a final decision.
+When you make a cruise reservation, you are normally provided a specific cabin number and given 24 hours (sometimes more) to decide before making a deposit.

 Once you have the cabin number, use the ship diagram to verify that it's exactly where you expect it to be.
 Mistakes happen.
 Don't wait to discover it until you board and the steward leads you to your cabin, at the wrong end of the ship!